Painting the town pink: Margot Robbie channels 1970s ‘Superstar Barbie’ at the Golden Globes - KESQ

 (CNN) — The star of “Barbie” recreated another classic look worn by one of Mattel’s best-selling dolls.
 This time, for the Golden Globe Awards, Margot Robbie channeled the 1977 “Superstar Barbie” in a hot-pink evening gown and glittering ruffle boa combo custom-designed by Armani Privé.

-Robbie, who was nominated for Best Performance by a Female Actor in a Motion Picture Musical or Comedy, also wore earrings and a ring featuring pink and white diamonds by jeweler Lorraine Schwartz, as well as pink satin Manolo Blahnik pumps.
+Robbie, who was nominated for Best Performance by a Female Actor in a Motion Picture Musical or Comedy, also wore a ring and earrings featuring over $3m of pink and white diamonds by jeweler Lorraine Schwartz, as well as pink satin Manolo Blahnik pumps.

 Described by Mattel as being “ready to dance the night away,” the original Superstar Barbie wore one of her “glitziest looks from the era,” the toymaker says on its website.
 The vintage doll, which was recently reissued, features “diamond” jewelry that “sparkles under the disco lights” and matching heels that “complete her vibrant look.”